meghajain2019/spring-spotify/CONTRIBUTION.md

 Please use proper directory structure, that is, place your new files in proper folders (create those folders if they don't exist).

+How to create a PR [Create a Pull Request](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github)